Skip to main content

 Usage

-By default, launching the default entrypoint (defined in setup.py) will start up a unencrypted gRPC listener on port :8090.
+By default, launching the default entrypoint (defined in pyproject.toml) will start up a unencrypted gRPC listener on port :8090.
 This can be configured via environmental variables listed in settings.py.

 This can be used with KEDA directly - create a service for this scaler, and use KEDA's external scaler with the scalerAddress pointed at the service (including the namespace for cross-namespace connectivity).